yuriy-chumak/ol/README.md

 Please note that external libraries (like opengl, sqlite, etc.) support require OLVM_FFI enabled.

-For embedding OL into your project check the EMBEDDED OL section.
+For embedding OL into your project check the EMBEDDING OL section.

 RUNNING